erpeng/godis-cli-bigkey/README.md

 # godis-cli-bigkey
-find big keys in redis
+find big keys in redis use rdb file